7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 FinalGradeCEMs

-variable (representing students’ final grade) is also
+variable (representing students’ final grade) is also consistent across these rows.

-Since we are not carrying out a finer-grained analysis using the
+Since we are not carrying out a finer-grained analysis using the Gradebook_Item

-, these duplicate rows are not necessary.
-We only want
+duplicate rows are not necessary.
+We only want variables at the student level,

-gradebook items.
-We can extract only the unique student-level data using
+and not at the level of different gradebook items.
+We can extract only the

-the distinct()
+unique student-level data using the distinct()

 function.
-This function takes as arguments the name of
+This function takes

-the data frame and the name of the variables used to determine what
+as arguments the name of the data frame and the name of the variables used to

-counts as a unique case.
+determine what counts as a unique case.

 Imagine having a bucket of Halloween candy that has 100 pieces of candy.
+You

-pieces from a relatively short list of candy brands. distinct()
+relatively short list of candy brands. distinct()

 Another thing to note about distinct()